astralfrontier-itch-io/witch/rules/rules.md

 and stranger experiences await anyone who ventures too deeply into the woods.
-Potent herbs, talking animals, and rumors of a powerful wish­granting being named the Green Regent all beckon travelers in despite the risks.
+Potent herbs, talking animals, and rumors of a powerful wish-granting being named the Green Regent all beckon travelers in despite the risks.

 The nature of the Woods' magic is ambiguous